-\section{Other experimental design problems}
+\section{Other Experimental Design Problems}

-In this section, we generalize our composable coreset construction to other experimental design problems such as $A$-design, $E$-design, etc.
+In this section, we generalize our composable coreset construction to other experimental design problems such as $A$-design and $E$-design.

-The main idea is to replace the local optimum in the coreset construction with an $\alpha$-spectral spanner.
-By replacing local optimum with spectral spanner, we can ensure that the coreset contains a high-valued feasible fractional $x$ in the convex hull $ P(\matroid)\subseteq [0,1]^n$ of the matroid polytope of $\matroid,$ which can be rounded to an integral solutions for uniform matroid constraint and certain class of laminar matroid constraint.
+The main idea is to replace the local optimum in the coreset construction with an $\alpha$-spectral spanner (see \cref{def:spectral spanner}).
+By replacing the local optimum with a spectral spanner, we can ensure that the coreset contains a high-valued feasible fractional $x$ in the convex hull $ P(\matroid)\subseteq [0,1]^n$ of the matroid polytope of $\matroid,$ which can be rounded to an integral solution for uniform matroid constraint and certain class of laminar matroid constraint.